What is Bankruptcy?

 Anyone can go bankrupt, including individual members of a partnership.
 There are different insolvency procedures for dealing with companies and for partnerships themselves.
 For further details on options available to companies please see our business site.

-The Insolvency Service, an Executive Agency of the Department of Trade and Industry, has produced the following very informative leaflets which may be obtained directly from them or on the government website:
+The Insolvency Service is an Executive Agency sponsored by the Department for Business, Energy and Industrial Strategy and has produced the following very informative leaflets which may be obtained directly from them or on the government website:

 - A Guide to Bankruptcy⤴